boyanraichev/tat-js/README.md

 **Toggle on/off**

 Toggle an element (use CSS to style the desired behaviour, i.e. show/hide).
-The toggled element will receive a class .opened when ON and the handler will receive a class .toggled.
-Use the .js-toggle class to activate the handler.
+The toggled element will receive a class `.active` when ON and the handler will receive a class `.toggled`.
+Use the `.js-toggle` class to activate the handler.

 Must-fill attributes:
 data-toggle="" - the ID of the element to be toggled.